 University Courses promote new and creative trans-institutional learning, a key component of Vanderbilt’s Academic Strategic Plan.
 These courses leverage the natural synergies across Vanderbilt’s schools and colleges, providing faculty the opportunity to reach beyond departmental boundaries to deliver innovative classes on significant subjects.
-This program is open to all full-time VU and VUMC-employed faculty for courses teaching Vanderbilt students in schools and colleges reporting to the Provost.

 University Courses seek to advance innovation, trans-institutional learning, multicultural learning and big questions by:

 - Approaching a subject matter with a novel methodology, addressing research through a multidisciplinary lens

 - Taking an interdisciplinary approach to create or leverage collaborations across fields as it relates to both teaching and discovery

 - Educating the whole student and promoting lifelong learning

 - Address enduring historical questions, cross-cutting societal themes, and today’s most captivating challenges

 A special designation of Multicultural University Course was applied to courses that specifically address multiculturalism, racial/ethnic issues, identity literacy and/or cultural competency within an interdisciplinary setting.